DustinJSilk/reactive-trader/README.md

 - Setup strategy updating intervals
 - Figure out the thresholds problem mentioned above
 - Setup backtesting for the whole bot.
+- Find a way to to switch strategies without rebooting OR without messing up the end of the current / start of the next trading period
 - Log and display trading results / stats
 - Add proper logging
 - Begin paper trading